Aj Zombies!

 Aj Zombies! (also known: Aj Zombies!
 La película, lit.
 'Aj Zombies!
-The Movie') is a 2017 Peruvian adventure horror comedy film directed by Daniel Martín Rodríguez, financed by StudioCanal.
+The Movie') is a 2017 Peruvian adventure comedy horror film directed by Daniel Martín Rodríguez, financed by StudioCanal.
 The film is based on the web series of the same name, starring Emilram Cossío and Anahí de Cárdenas.

 Synopsis

 While the world is becoming extinct due to a zombie infestation that began in Peru, Claudia and Felipe will understand that their love is possible... as long as a drunkard and a guachimán accompany them in their struggle to survive.
 This is the craziest love story that a zombie apocalypse in Peru could generate.